 With the breakthrough of bands such as Nirvana, REM and The Red Hot Chili Peppers, the grunge/alternative rock the crossed over into some of the mainstream listening audience.
 The post-grunge movement began after the death of Pearl Jam's lead singer Kurt Cobain, and Foofighters became one of the most commercially successful bands of the 1990s.
 The post-grunge sound was a little less edgy and more radio friendly.

 Female pop rock and singer-songwriters of the 1990s became very successful due to the third wave feminism movement.
 Artists like Norah Jones, Sarah McLaclan, Tori Amos and Sheryl Crow became very popular.
 Most important female albums were Alanis Morissette with Jagged Little Pill and Sheryl Crow with Tuesday Night Music Club.

 Hard Rock Artists such as Guns N' Roses, Van Halen, Def Leppard, Ozzy Osbourne and the Black Crowes remained successful through the first half of the decade with Bon Jovi and Metallica managing to edge out the competition by the second half of the 1990s.

-The lead male pop artist of the decade was Michaelo Jackson who achieved continued critical and commercial success with this albums Dangerous and HIStory.
-The teen-pop acts Spice Girls, Backstret Boys, "NSYNC, Hanson, Destiny's Child, Jennifer Lopez, Christina Aguilera and Britney Spears were targeting the new generation and had huge successes with thier hit singles "Mmm Bop" "Baby One More Time" and "Genie in a Bottle".
+The lead male pop artist of the decade was Michael Jackson who achieved continued critical and commercial success with this albums Dangerous and HiStory.
+The teen-pop acts Spice Girls, Backstreet Boys, "NSYNC, Hanson, Destiny's Child, Jennifer Lopez, Christina Aguilera and Britney Spears were targeting the new generation and had huge successes with their hit singles "Mmm Bop" "Baby One More Time" and "Genie in a Bottle".